 Comprehensive procurement guidelines database of products -- promotes the use of materials recovered from solid waste.
 Buying recycled-content products ensures that the materials collected in recycling programs will be used again in the manufacture of new products.

-Sustainable Materials Management conserves resources, reduces waste, slows climate change, and minimizes the environmental impacts of the materials we use.
+Sustainable Materials Management -- conserves resources, reduces waste, and provides significant economic benefit while minimizing the environmental impacts of the materials we use.

 Venue Recycling in the USA -- prepared by NAPCOR under an EPA grant this report identifies venue and event categories based on shared characteristics, and then estimates the potential volume of recyclable containers generated both within each of these categories and cumulatively.

 Tips on venue waste reduction from California's Department of Resources Recycling and Recovery (PDF)(2pp, 3MB) Exit-- suggestions that will help you reduce your waste at large events.

 Waste Reduction at Venue Facilities and Large EventsExit-- tools to assist all involved, from the California Department of Resources Recovery and Recycling.

 Recycling at Events: A Guide to Reducing Waste at Any Event (PDF)(15 pp, 5.4 MB) Exit-- green guide from pre-event planning to post-event evaluation.